ligi/docs/trezor-user/settingup.rst

 After the firmware is installed successfully, replug your TREZOR, and you will be greeted by a welcome page where you can choose to either Create a new wallet or Recover wallet.
 Simply click on "Create new" button.

 .. note:: With TREZOR, you can recover any wallet based on 12, 18, or 24-word recovery seed (BIP32/39/44).
-For more details on how the recovery process works, please see :doc:`Recovery process <recoveryprocess>`
+For more details on how the recovery process works, please see :doc:`Recovery <recovery>`.

 Once you create a new wallet, you're pretty much inside your own TREZOR Wallet and you can look through all of the features it has to offer.
 However, it would be very unwise to use your TREZOR Wallet without having it backed up.
 Therefore, we strongly advise to proceed with the backup and write down your recovery seed immediately.